mysteryduck/github/README.md

 Usually a GitHub README (written in GitHub Flavored Markdown) will describe the contents of the GitHub repository or give an example of how to use the contents of said repository, so let's do that now.
-Note that when we make edits to the README file, its **status** changes to "M".
+Note that when we make edits to the README file, its **Status** changes to "M".
 This means that the file in your local directory is no longer identical to the file in your remote directory (on GitHub).